mcgnly/DeveloperDocumentation/iOS/Reference.md

 # The relayr iOS Framework

 The relayr iOS SDK provides iOS app developers with a number of programmatic access points into the relayr API.
 Simpy follow the steps below to install the framework and integrate it into your project.
-For the complete list of endpoints please see
+For the complete list of endpoints please see  <a href="https://developer.relayr.io/documents/iOS/Endpoints" target="_blank"> https://developer.relayr.io/documents/iOS/Endpoints </a>

 ## Setup